It Can Be Tough Dating and a Christian

-Attractive, well-spoken and from all appearances a very sweet girl, but like many Christian men encounter in the dating world, women are increasingly pulling the triggers on creating sexual encounters.
+Attractive, well-spoken, and from all appearances a very sweet girl, but as many Christian men encounter in the dating world, women are increasingly pulling the triggers on creating sexual encounters.

 I don’t mean to imply she acted inappropriately for a woman.

-I mean that as a Christian both sexes should have a discussion on what each other feels comfortable with in terms of affection.
+I mean that as Christians both sexes should have a discussion on what each other feels comfortable with in terms of affection.

-Should she have asked me were it okay to kiss outside her apartment I very well might have agreed, but in the moment and under the circumstances I was compelled to retreat.
+Should she have asked me was it okay to kiss outside her apartment I very well might have agreed, but in the moment and under the circumstances I was compelled to retreat?

 I’d felt uncomfortable.

-Last year I joining a Christian’s dating site and found my current girlfriend who I felt comfortable communicating with about my plans for out future sexual encounters.
+Last year I joining a Christian dating site and found my current girlfriend who I felt comfortable communicating about my plans for our future sexual encounters.